ColZoel/StataHelper/README.md

 ```
 ### Dependencies
 - Python 3.9+
-- Stata 16+
+- Stata 16+ (Pystata is shipped with most Stata licenses starting Stata 16)
 - Pandas
 - Numpy
-- yaml

 ## Introduction
-StataHelper is a Python package that simplifies the process of running StataHelper code from Python.
+Stata is a powerful package that boasts an impressive array of statistical tools and data manipulation capabilities.
-The package provides a simple interface to run StataHelper code, pass data between Python and StataHelper,
-and parallelize StataHelper code.
-The package is designed to be simple to use and easy to integrate into existing Python codebases.
+While the software itself is known for its user-friendly interface, the same cannot be said for its Python wrapper, Pystata.
+Intended especially for those with minimal Python experience, StataHelper is a Python wrapper around Pystata
+designed to simplify the interface and provide parallelization capabilities.

 Let's consider a use case.